paigen11/docker-compose-example/README.md

 # Sample 04

-This demonstrates the versioned implementation of Docker using docker-compose and nginx.
+This demonstrates the versioned implementation of Docker using docker-compose and Nginx.

 To use: